-- 1. Question paper should be set strictly according to the syllabus. - 2.
-The language of questions should be straight & simple. - 3.
-There will be a total of nine questions, out of which the first question (comprising of 9 short answer type questions of 1 mark each) covering the whole syllabus will be compulsory. - 4.
+- 2. The language of questions should be straight & simple. - 3.
+There will be total of nine questions, out of which first question of 15 marks (comprising of 10 short answer type questions of 1.5 marks each) covering the whole syllabus will be compulsory. - 4.
 Of the remaining 8 questions, two questions will be asked from each section (A,B,C,D) and the candidate will attempt 4 questions (one from each section).
-All questions will carry equal marks (7).
+All questions will carry equal marks (15).

-- 1. To understand the basic principles of food science and food preservation - 2.
-To impart fundamental knowledge about food chemistry and food microbiology. - 3.
-To Gain knowledge of the role of nutrition in sustaining health and preventing diseases - 4.
-To gain insights about the role of various nutrients in maintaining health and identifying nutrient specific foods.
+- To understand the basic principles of food science and food preservation - To impart fundamental knowledge about food chemistry and food microbiology. - To Gain knowledge of the role of nutrition in sustaining health and preventing diseases - To gain insights about the role of various nutrients in maintaining health and identifying nutrient specific foods.